UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_08.md

 While pivoting we transformed the `name` column as our index.

-We can remove the `name` index by doing the following:
+We can transform the `name` index back into a regular colum by using the same `reset_index()` verb we learned when plotting grouped dataframes in module 2:

 ``` python
 cereal_wide_messy = cereal_wide.reset_index()